dbbaskette/imc-vehicle-events/PROJECT.md

 ## 5. Processing Flow

-1. RabbitMQ message received as bytes; raw JSON string is logged.
-2. If the payload contains `sensors`, treat it as enhanced schema; otherwise, treat as legacy flat schema.
+1. Connector consumes raw JSON from RabbitMQ queue `telematics_work_queue` and always forwards it unchanged to queue `telematics_raw_for_spark`.
+2. Spark reads raw JSON from RabbitMQ queue `telematics_raw_for_spark`.
+3. Flatten JSON into a canonical schema (support enhanced and legacy fields).
-3. Crash detection:
+4. Accident detection:
-   - Primary rule: `g_force > 5.0` indicates crash.
+   - Primary rule: `g_force > 5.0` → accident
-   - Fallbacks: Optional magnitude checks from accelerometer can be added later if desired.
-4. Raw JSON is preserved for downstream Spark processor which will handle flattening and further analytics.
+   - If accident: write to Greenplum accident table and publish to Rabbit `vehicle-events` (group `vehicle-events-group`).
+5. Write all flattened records to HDFS as Parquet at `/insurance-megacorp/telemetry-data-v2/date=__HIVE_DEFAULT_PARTITION__` (partition by date only).

 ## 6. Coding Standards & Conventions